thisisrandy/catan-randomizer/README.md

   of 27 VPs.
 - **Robber & Pirate**:
   - Only the _EP_ pirate is used. **VARIATION**: Add the robber.
-When any action that would move the robber or pirate occurs, the initiating players gets to choose which they will move.
+When any action that would move the robber or pirate occurs, the initiating player gets to choose which they will move.
 The robber could even do things like prevent spice (_EP_) retrieval when occupying a spice village.
 Make sure to agree to all rules about where the robber can occupy and what it does on